vincentchachere/Ticket-Lifecycle/README.md

 ***

 Congratulations!
-You have created and resolved your first ticket!``
+You have created and resolved your first few tickets!